shalgabe1/adminanywhere/README.md

 1.Download all folders to your machine

 2.Install nodejs

-2.Open command line as admin and navigate to adminanywhere/server
+2.Open command line as admin and navigate to adminanywhere/chromeplugin directory
+    run command below (replace 127.0.0.1 with the servers ip or hostname): echo 127.0.0.1 > ip.txt

-3.start server by using command node index.js
+3.navigate to adminanywhere/server then start server by using command node index.js

 4. leave command line terminal open (You can minimized it)